pallavi-muttineni/Elevatelabstask-sql-task5/README.md

 INT

-Primary Key, unique ID for each customer
+Primary Key, unique identifier for each customer

 Name

 VARCHAR(100)

-Name of the customer
+The full name of the customer

 Email

 VARCHAR(100)

-Email address of the customer
+The email address of the customer

 Sample Data: